G00435965/fpga-vga-veriloggKM/index.md

       <img src="https://raw.githubusercontent.com/G00435965/fpga-vga-veriloggKM/main/docs/assets/images/simulationProcess.png" style="width:100%;">
     </td>
     <td style="padding-left:20px; font-size:20px;">
-     In my Vivado behavioural simulation, the waveform shows the VGA controller operating correctly.
-The clock runs continuously, and once the reset signal goes low, the timing logic begins stepping through each pixel.
-The col counter rapidly increases across each line, while the row counter increments once per full sweep of the screen, demonstrating proper horizontal and vertical counting.
-The hsync signal generates regular pulses for each completed line, and vsync produces a much slower pulse once per frame.
+     This is my Vivado behavioural simulation, my waveform shows the VGA controller operating correctly.
+The clock is running contantly, once the reset signal goes low, the timing logic steps through each pixel.
+The column counter rapidly increases across each line, while the row counter increments once per full sweep of the screen, this demonstrates proper horizontal and vertical counting.
+The hsync signal is generating regular pulses for each line that is complete, and once per frame the vsync generates a pulse.
 The vid_on signal goes high only during the 640×480 visible display area, and during this time the RGB outputs change according to my colour-stripe module.
-This confirms that the VGA module is producing correct pixel positions, sync pulses, and video-active periods.
+[6]
-      <a href="[https://vlegalwaymayo.atu.ie/pluginfile.php/1619154/mod_resource/content/1/11_7-Series%20Architecture%20Overview.pdf](https://chatgpt.com/)">ChatGPT</a>
+      <a href="https://chatgpt.com/">ChatGPT</a> This confirms that the VGA module is producing correct pixel positions, sync pulses, and video-active periods.
     </td>
   </tr>
 </table>